chmaraj/AmpliconMapper/README.md

 Offers a GUI for the sake of in-house analysis of raw sequence files (fastq.gz) from Illumina or Ion Torrent sequencing services.
 Multiple options are available: Run FastQC, Quick Run, Map IonTorrent Reads, Map Illumina Reads, or View in Tablet.

+The AmpliconMapper tool is adapted from the pipeline located here: https://github.com/duceppemo/seedID

 # Dependencies:

 Software: